 The Aragon’s stage was far too small for the movement they were used to, and it showed.
 After it was all said and done, the lighting director’s headset malfunctioned for the entire show, and the band left the headlights on in the equipment truck, which resulted in a dead battery by the time they finished the load-out.
 As first tours go, this wasn’t the ideal way to start.
 Fortunately, this would be the only tour where Van Halen would find themselves as an opening act.

 Van Halen spent most of their first world tour as an opening act for Journey, Montrose and later Black Sabbath.
 The tour was initially supposed to last only three weeks.
 Due to the incredible response, the band ended up touring roughly eight months.
 Jack Boyle, of Cellar Door Productions, advised the band to play smaller venues rather than the full-scale coliseums that Warner Brothers wanted them to tackle.
 The reasoning behind this approach was that Van Halen could sell out each performance and learn how to work the crowd to hone their overall stage presence.

 Guitarists everywhere would get a nightly dose of Eddie’s extended guitar solo, perhaps at its most raw and uninhibited.
 Although the band only had one album out, the set list often included additional material that would surface on Van Halen II.
-These inspired performances were something to behold – the flagship tour of a band that would go on to sell over 75 million albums worldwide.
+These inspired performances were something to behold – the flagship tour of a band that would go on to sell nearly 90 million albums worldwide.

 - On Fire